minangajayasekera-ops/Mccabe_Thiele_Distillation_Simulator/README.md

 - Jupyter Notebook

 Usage
-Launch Jupyter Notebook in your terminal:
+-Launch Jupyter Notebook in your terminal:
 ```
 jupyter notebook
 ```
-Then open mccabe_thiele.ipynb and run the cells.
+-Then open mccabe_thiele.ipynb and run the cells.